The Finance Programme

 - Awards will be recouped where possible with returning funds used to create new programmes.

 Widen the circle of investors in games

-To create a sustainable sector, the BGI needs to bring more private investors into games
+To create a sustainable sector, the BGI is developing programmes to bring more private investors into games:

 - Trigger £3.9m in co-investment by institutional investment houses, trade and private investors.